alexander-danilenko/dwnd/README.md

 - `dsh-destroy` - Drops all containers
 - `dsh-reset` - Drops all containers and starts containers from scratch
 - `dsh-behat` - Executes Behat tests
+- `dsh-init-dwnd` - Downloads this repo to current folder into `dwnd` subfolder
 - (TBD) 'dsh-init' - Executes init script placed in `.\.drude\scripts\drude-init.sh`

 For more detailed descriptions see for [Usage documentation page](https://github.com/fat763/dwnd/blob/master/docs/usage.md).